-Once trained, NORi matches the LES solutions in all training cases and demonstrates strong predictive skills in the validation cases.
-This includes the cases where the base closure was inadequate, indicating that NORi effectively captures entrainment, which is the primary deficiency in the base closure.
+Once trained, NORi matches the LES solutions in all training cases and demonstrates strong predictive skill in the validation cases.
+This includes the cases where the base closure was inadequate, indicating that NORi effectively captures entrainment, which is the primary deficiency of the base closure.

-We illustrate the improvement of NORi over the base closure in six representative cases---three training cases and three validation cases---in Figure \ref{figure NDE training results}.
-NORi matches the LES solutions in the training cases and approximates well the validation cases, showing substantial improvement over the base closure in simulations where the entrainment is strong.
-The first column of Figure \ref{figure NDE training results} shows the evolution of a boundary layer subject to strong winds and cooling.
-The initial stratification is strong and is derived from a linear fit of the summer Argo profiles from the midlatitude Atlantic~\cite{gaillard_situbased_2016}.
-During the first hours, a turbulent Ekman layer driven by wind develops on the surface $L_\text{Ek} \simeq 0.25f^{-1}\sqrt{J_u^{\text{top}}} \sim 70~\si{m}$~\cite{mcwilliams_fundamentals_2011}.
-But soon afterwards convective plumes start punching deeper, resulting in substantial entrainment captured by NORi, but not by the base closure.
-In contrast, the third column of Figure \ref{figure NDE training results} presents a simulation in which both NORi and the base closure match the LES solution.
-This solution is representative of the Equatorial Pacific where $f = 0$ and therefore $L_{\text{Ek}} \rightarrow \infty$ so Ekman dynamics do not apply.
-Despite strong evaporation, momentum shear reaches the base of the boundary layer and dominates over convection, resulting in minimal entrainment.
-These two examples demonstrate that NORi correctly reduces to base closure when shear dominates turbulence and deepening scales with $Ri$, while it improves on base closure when convection drives entrainment.
+We illustrate the improvement of NORi over the base closure in six representative cases: three training cases and three validation cases in Figure~\ref{figure NDE training results}.
+NORi matches the LES solutions in the training cases and approximates the validation cases well, showing substantial improvement over the base closure in simulations where the entrainment is strong.
+The first column of Figure~\ref{figure NDE training results} shows the evolution of a BL subject to strong winds and cooling.
+The initial stratification is derived from a linear fit to summertime Argo profiles in the midlatitude Atlantic, where the gradient is strong~\cite{gaillard_situbased_2016}.
+During the first hours, a turbulent Ekman layer driven by wind develops at the surface, with depth $L_\text{Ek} \simeq 0.25f^{-1}\sqrt{ \left| J_u^{\text{top}} \right| } \sim \SI{70}{m}$~\cite{mcwilliams_fundamentals_2011}.
+But soon afterwards convective plumes start to penetrate deeper, resulting in substantial entrainment captured by NORi, but not by the base closure.
+In contrast, the third column of Figure~\ref{figure NDE training results} presents a simulation in which both NORi and the base closure match the LES solution.
+This solution is representative of the equatorial Pacific, where $f = 0$ and therefore $L_{\text{Ek}} \rightarrow \infty$, so Ekman dynamics do not apply.
+Despite strong evaporation, momentum shear reaches the base of the BL and dominates over convection, resulting in minimal entrainment.
+These two examples demonstrate that NORi correctly reduces to the base closure when shear dominates turbulence and deepening scales with $Ri$, while it improves on the base closure when convection drives entrainment.